 Our equipment is all pro level gear & brand is really a matter of preference.
 We ALWAYS carry back up gear.

 Can I meet with you in advance of my wedding day?

 Of course!
 It's not required, but we're glad to offer it.
 We cover a LOT or territory, and meeting with us in person isn’t always convenient.
 In fact, more often than not, because of the distances involved, we spend a good deal of time corresponding by email and phone versus meeting face to face.
 Still, we’d love to see you!
 We enthusiastically encourage you to email or call during the planning phase; we are always happy to help.

 Do you travel?

 Indeed!
-And quite a bit!
 Home base is Lancaster Pennsylvania, but we travel extensively; from all shore points in the east to well beyond Harrisburg to the west; Washington DC to the south and the Poconos to the north.
-We frequently photograph weddings and engagements in Philadelphia, Reading, Wilmington De. and Maryland.
+We frequently photograph weddings and engagements in the Philadelphia suburbs, Reading, Wilmington De. and Maryland.
 We include the first 90 minutes of travel at no cost .
 Longer distances are subject to a travel cost, all depending on your location.

 Do you take "table shots